 E-portfolios on Glow will continue to be updated and will be transferred to the relevant secondary school to help form a basis for the initial pastoral meeting and to support pupils to continue reflecting and looking forward in their learning.

 Eastwood High School and Mearns Castle High School both organised P7 Sports Days.
-Extended transitions for identified ASN pupils at each high school were also facilitated.
+Extended transitions for identified ASN pupils at each high school were also facilitated

 Pupil Support